© Carol Sharp/http://www.flowerphotos.com/Eye Ubiquitous/Corbis

 The Marijuana Plant

 The history of marijuana use reaches back farther than many would guess.
 Cultivation of the plant dates back thousands of years.
-The first written account of cannabis cultivation (ostensibly used as medical marijuana) is found in Chinese records dating from 28 B.C.E.
-However, people may have been growing the plant long before then: A nearly 3,000-year-old Egyptian mummy contained traces of THC, the main psychoactive chemical in marijuana, as well as other drugs [source: Parsche and Nerlich].
+The first written account of cannabis cultivation (ostensibly used as medical marijuana) is found in Chinese records dating from the 28th century B.C.E.
+And a nearly 3,000-year-old Egyptian mummy contained traces of THC, the main psychoactive chemical in marijuana, as well as other drugs [source: Parsche and Nerlich].

 Cannabis sativa is perhaps the world's most recognizable plant.
 Pictures of the ubiquitous, green cannabis leaf show up in the news media, textbooks and drug-prevention literature.
 Its shape is made into jewelry, plastered on bumper stickers and clothing, and spray-painted on walls.
 The leaves are arranged palmately, radiating from a common center, like the fingers of a hand spreading apart.
 Although most people know what the cannabis plant looks like, they may know very little about its horticulture.